Return to blog

 The week is finished off with PBL again, and now that we’ve all been saturated in respiratory knowledge for the full week the group feels much more confident in deciding what we’re going to do for our patient in the case we were given at the start of the week.
 I still feel like there’s loads I need to learn, but I’ve covered so much that I’m looking forward to seeing what’s new next week!

 If you want help getting into your dream university then also be sure to check out our Elite Coaching Programme.
 As part of this programme, you will get in-depth help with the entire application process from whatever stage you join at till you get into the medical school of your choice.
-This is done through 1-on-1 mentoring and the founder of the course, Dr Ashley Hilton is always available for any questions.
-You can find out more about the Elite Programme here.
+This is done through 1 ON 1 mentoring and the founder of the course, Dr Ashley Hilton is always available for any questions.
+You can find out more about the coaching programme here.

 Written by Charlie Bailie